What do we want to achieve?

 We are currently delivering improvements to walking and cycling facilities through the government's Active Travel Fund for roads and pavements and several of our major transport projects.
 In addition, we also regularly undertake localised highway improvements.

-Improvements that have been identified in completed LCWIPs or Cycling Plans will be taken forward in future projects, subject to funding and feasibility.
+Other improvements that have been identified in completed LCWIPs will be taken forward in future projects, subject to funding and feasibility.

 Why invest in walking and cycling?

 To take action on the Climate Emergency, Surrey County Council is working towards a goal of net zero carbon by 2050.

 46% of the Surrey's carbon emissions are transport-related and, as part of our Climate Change Strategy, investing in initiatives and infrastructure to encourage more people to walk and cycle are an important priority in achieving this vision.

 In addition to carbon reduction, increased rates of walking and cycling have the potential to bring economic and public health benefits to local communities in Surrey.

 Nationally, it is the Government's ambition is to make walking and cycling the natural choice for shorter journeys, as well as short sections of longer journeys (for example, cycling to a railway station).

 Files available to download